 Q9 – When will my road become adopted by RMBC?

 A – Roads can only be adopted in Waverley, if the previous connecting road is already adopted.
 Roads must be put forward for adoption to RMBC after the last house in the developers parcel of land is sold.
 However, if there are issues with the road – surface/ drainage etc, these must be put right first.

-Highfield Lane is due to be resurfaced in late September 2021, and then will be adopted by RMBC.
+Highfield Lane was resurfaced in the summer of 2022.
+Adoption has yet to occur as the drains have not been adopted by Yorkshire Water and this is a prerequisite for RMBC adopting the road.
 The smaller roads off this can then be adopted, so long as the developers make the request.